Oil scales 1-year peak as OPEC+ rolls over output for April

 “Russia aside, the biggest winner of an OPEC+ rollover is the U.S..
 With such price levels, which are now boosted even more after the news of a possible rollover consensus, the U.S. can comfortably increase production, even from costly break-even projects,” Tonhaugen added.

-In the United States, despite a record surge of more than 21 million barrels in crude oil stockpiles last week, gasoline stocks fell by the most in 30 years as refining plunged because of the Texas freeze.

-Also propping up sentiment, Yemen’s Houthi forces said they had fired a missile at a Saudi Aramco facility in Saudi Arabia’s Jeddah.
+Also supporting sentiment, Yemen’s Houthi forces said they had fired a missile at a Saudi Aramco facility in Jeddah.

-Reporting by Arpan Varghese and Sumita Layek in Bengaluru; Additional reporting by Bharat Govind Gautam, Naveen Thukral and Florence Tan; Editing by Marguerita Choy, Barbara Lewis and David Gregorio
+Reporting by Arpan Varghese and Sumita Layek in Bengaluru; Additional reporting by Bharat Govind Gautam, Naveen Thukral and Florence Tan; Editing by Marguerita Choy and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.